 What is Generative Engine Optimization (GEO)?

-Generative Engine Optimization (GEO) is the practice of optimizing content to be cited, referenced, and surfaced by AI-powered search engines like Google AI Overviews, ChatGPT, Perplexity, and Gemini.
-It extends traditional SEO to the era of AI-generated search results.
+Generative Engine Optimization (GEO) is the practice of optimizing content to be cited, referenced, and surfaced by AI-powered search engines like Google.

 What is Generative Engine Optimization (GEO)?